Jonathan-ol-Salazar/Bug-Tracker/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+ [Git](https://github.com/) and [GitHub](https://git-scm.com/) is used for versioning.

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Jonathan Salazar** - *Initial work* - [Jonathan-ol-Salazar](https://github.com/Jonathan-ol-Salazar)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Jonathan-ol-Salazar/Bug-Tracker/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is not licensed.

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Kaushik Roy Chowdhury - Generated a tutorial on how to MVC with MongoDB, this was the foundation of the entire project